acoupi/acoupi/docs/howtoguide/programs.md

 ## Building a Program

-To create a custom program in acoupi, you'll define a new Python class that inherits from the `AcoupiProgram` class.
+To create a custom program in _acoupi_, you'll define a new Python class that inherits from the `AcoupiProgram` class.
 This new class will encapsulate the tasks, configuration schema, and worker configuration for your program.

 Here's a basic example of a custom program: